HA feature overview

 - Active-Active-VRRP —FortiADC's Active-Active-VRRP mode uses a VRRP-like protocol, and can function in both HA Active-Passive mode and HA Active-Active mode, depending on the number of traffic groups used in the configuration.
 When only one traffic group is used, it actually functions in Active-Passive mode; when two or more traffic groups are used, it works in Active-Active mode.

 In an Active-Passive cluster, only the management IP address for the primary node is active.
 In an active-passive cluster, you can log into a node only when it has primary node status and its IP address is active.
-To access the user interface of an appliance in standby status (the active-passive secondary), you must use a console port connection.
+To access the user interface of an appliance in standby status (the active-passive slave), you must use a console port connection.

 In an Active-Active cluster, the IP addresses for all interfaces are unique, including the management interface.
 When the appliance is in standalone mode, the physical port IP address is active; when it is in HA mode, the address assigned to it in the HA node IP list address is active.
 You can log into any node using the active IP address for its management port.